 - Select Show Battery Percentage and enable it.

-- Select the Option menu (three vertical dots) at the Battery window.
+- Select the Options menu (three vertical dots) at the Battery window.

 - Choose Battery Optimization, then tap All Apps.